 Dr. Sarah Schellinger joined the department in 2022 after serving for seven years on the faculty at Saint Xavier University in Chicago.
-She completed a B.A. in Linguistics and Communicative Disorders from UW-Madison, an M.S. in Speech-Language Pathology from UW-Madison, and a Ph.D. in Speech-Language-Hearing Science from the University of Minnesota-Twin Cities.
+She completed a B.A. in Linguistics and Communicative Disorders from UW-Madison, an M.S. in Speech-Language Pathology from UW-Madison, and a Ph.D. in Speech-Language Hearing Science from the University of Minnesota-Twin Cities.
 Prior to becoming a faculty member, she worked clinically as a Speech-Language Pathologist in Milwaukee and Minneapolis in a variety of medical settings, including intensive care, acute care, long-term acute care, and inpatient and outpatient rehabilitation.
 Her research interests relate to traumatic brain injury, social influences on speech perception, and public perceptions of individuals with communication disorders.
 She has taught a variety of courses related to neurogenic communication disorders and speech sound development and disorders.
 She currently teaches Motor Speech Disorders and Phonetics and provides clinical supervision.

-Ms. Angie Sterling-Orth, Director of Clinical Education and Clinical Associate Professor, joined the department in August of 2002.
+Ms. Angie Sterling-Orth, Graduate Program Coordinator and Clinical Professor joined the department in August of 2002.
 She earned both her bachelor's and master's degrees in Communication Disorders from UW-Eau Claire.
-She spent her first years in the field working in the Wisconsin public schools, specializing in work with early childhood, early-elementary, and middle school populations.
+She spent her first years in the field working in the Wisconsin public schools, specializing in work with early childhood, early elementary, and middle school populations.
 Following her years in the schools, Ms. Sterling-Orth spent four years in product development at Thinking Publications, a publishing company specializing in products designed for speech-language pathologists.
-She has spent her time in the department supervising in the clinic, teaching graduate level coursework (graduate essentials and school methods), teaching undergraduate coursework in childhood disorder areas, and serving in administrative roles.
-She specializes in serving individuals with hearing loss, school-based SLP services, clinical supervision training, and using innovative technologies for instruction and service delivery.
-Ms. Sterling-Orth is the program's Director of Clinical Education as well as the Graduate Program Coordinator for both the online, part-time program and residential, full-time program.
+She has spent her time in the department supervising in the clinic, teaching graduate level coursework in child methods, teaching undergraduate coursework in childhood disorder areas, and serving in administrative roles.
+She specializes in serving individuals with hearing loss, school based SLP services, clinical supervision training, and using innovative technologies for instruction and service delivery.
+Ms. Sterling-Orth co-authored the text Guide to Clinical Supervision (2017).